Scientific Name

 Description

-Aloe 'Vito', also sold as Aloe 'Green Sand', is a small, slow-growing succulent that forms rosettes of lance-shaped leaves with nubby deep rose-colored spots on both surfaces and along the margins.
-It can grow up to 12 inches (30 cm) tall, while the leaves can reach up to 6 inches (15 cm) long.
+Aloe 'Vito', also sold as Aloe 'Green Sand', is a small, slow-growing succulent that forms rosettes of lance-shaped leaves with nubby, deep rose-colored spots on both surfaces and along the margins.
+It can grow up to 12 inches (30 cm) tall, while its leaves can reach a length of up to 6 inches (15 cm).

-The orange-red flowers appear in clusters on tall, branched inflorescences in winter.
+The orange-red flowers appear in clusters on tall, branched stalks in winter.

 Hardiness